engpok/Click-Book/ClickBookHelp.md

 **Can I change the format of a Book?**
 Yes, if you export a book to Word format you can use all of the features of Word to add text and photos, and change the  fonts of text.
 Move photos around and stretch/shrink them.
 Maybe your friends have related books that you'd like to merge with your book.
 That's all possible in Word.

+**I imported a photo and the location is not showing up?**
+Yup, this is a common issue.
+Phones don't automatically get & store the photo location info.
+But, the good news is that you can change this for photos from this point on: Go to Settings > Privacy & Security > Location Services > Camera > Allow Location Access.
+That will allow ios to store the location with the photo.
+Then Click Book will know where the photo was taken.

+**Why is the app asking for access to the microphone?**
+In order to record videos, ios requires the microphone to also be enabled (presumably to add audio with the video).
+If you don't enable the microphone the app won't take videos, but you can import videos from the Photos Library.

 ---